gigasquid/clj-drone/README.md

 A Clojure library to control the Parrot AR Drone 2.0 [http://ardrone2.parrot.com/](http://ardrone2.parrot.com/)

+You might also checkout this Clojure Drone library which has some very nice features [https://github.com/wiseman/turboshrimp](https://github.com/wiseman/turboshrimp)

 ## Usage

 Just beginning the start of the control library